Maltodextrin and sports nutrition: how one ingredient kills gut health, promotes chronic disease, and depletes nutrient stores

 Thanks to the US government’s National Institute of Health for that snappy definition.

-Maltodextrin and chronic inflammatory disease - not speeding anyone up any time soon
+Maltodextrin and chronic inflammatory disease - not making anyone fitter or healthier any time soon

 Of course you could ignore all this

-After all, maltodextrin is a legal food additive and can still legitimately be called ‘natural’ for now, because many scientific steps before it finally became maltodextrin in a lab, it began life as corn, wheat, rice or potatoes.
+After all, maltodextrin is a perfectly legal food additive and can still legitimately be called ‘natural’ for now, because many scientific steps before it finally became maltodextrin in a lab, it began life as corn, wheat, rice or a potato.

 And what’s harmful about a potato?